-- verification of the individual's mental and physical fitness to carry out their work responsibilities.
+- receipt of a satisfactory enhanced DBS Disclosure Certificate (with relevant barred list check(s) if the post will be in Regulated Activity).
+Where the individual is registered, this may be via a check with the DBS Update Service; - a separate Children's Barred List check for those with a 'portable' DBS Enhanced Certificate for Regulated Activity (having worked in a school in England in the previous 3 months) or who start work in regulated activity before the DBS Certificate is available.
+Such individuals will be subject to reasonable supervision until a new Enhanced Disclosure for Regulated Activity is received.
+A risk assessment for those awaiting the DBS Certificate will also be completed prior to employment commencing.
+A copy of this risk assessment will be retained on the personnel file; - further checks on the individual if they have lived or worked outside of the UK for a block period of 12 months or more in the last 10 years while the person was aged 18 or over.
+These further checks might include a check for information about any teacher sanction or restriction that an overseas professional regulating authority has imposed.
+(See Sections 14.3 and 14.6 below for further information); - verification of the individual's mental and physical fitness to carry out their work responsibilities.
 A job applicant can be asked relevant questions about disability and health to establish whether they have the physical and mental capacity for the specific role (S60 Equality Act 2010 refers).
 See Section 9 for further details; - verification of qualifications (if not verified at interview).
-For teachers, this will include checking that the individual has the required teaching qualification; - verification of professional status where required e.g., QTS (unless properly exempted); - verification of previous employment history and experience, including exploration of any gaps and anomalies; - (for teaching posts) verification of successful completion of statutory induction/probationary period; - (for teaching posts, including for HLTAs who are permitted to teach undirected or unsupervised) verification that the individual is not subject to either a Prohibition Order or an Interim Prohibition Order (using the TRA system accessed via DfE Sign-in website); - (for teaching posts, including for HLTAs who are permitted to teach undirected or unsupervised) verification that the individual is not included in the list of people sanctioned by the GTCE (using the TRA system as above);
+For teachers, this will include checking that the individual has the required teaching qualification; - verification of professional status where required e.g., QTS (unless properly exempted); - verification of previous employment history and experience, including exploration of any gaps and anomalies; - (for teaching posts) verification of successful completion of statutory induction/probationary period; - (for teaching posts, including unqualified teachers and HLTAs who are permitted to teach undirected or unsupervised) verification that the individual is not subject to either a Prohibition Order or an Interim Prohibition Order (using the DfE Sign-in website - Check a teachers record); - verification that a person taking up a management position as described at paragraphs 14.4 and 21 below is not subject to a Section 128 direction made by the Secretary of State; - where required, verification that the individual is not disqualified from caring for children under the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendments) Regulations 2018 - Childcare Disqualification declaration or criminal record and other sanctions self-declaration form completed.